 Mix an all-day café with two bars, add Tex Mex cuisine and get Lonesome Rose: a breath of fresh air in the Logan Square food scene.
-Light wood and an Art Deco bar frame $3 tacos, all made with inventive ingredients and colorfully plated.

 Pulled pork and beef brisket are slow smoked over a wood-burning fire at Honky Tonk BBQ, a rustic and authentic southern eatery in the Pilsen neighborhood.
-Live jazz from the Saloon Stage accompanies what many call the best BBQ north of Texas.

 Rattan chairs, a thatched-roof bar, and banana leaf wallpaper set the tone for the eponymous ‘Lost Lake’ cocktail, made with Aged Jamaican Rum, Passionfruit, Lime, Pineapple, Maraschino, and Campari.